JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 MLJInterface.return_scitypes(::Type{<:MyRidge}) = Dict(:predict => AbstractVector{<:Continuous})
 ```

-If `predict` had instead returned `Distributions.pdf`-accessible probability distributions,
+If `predict` had instead returned probability distributions, and these implement the
-the declaration would be
+`Distributions.pdf` interface, then the declaration would be

 ```julia
 MLJInterface.return_scitypes(::Type{<:MyRidge}) = Dict(:predict => AbstractVector{Density{<:Continuous}})